mtrudel/bandit/README.md

 ## Using Bandit With Phoenix

-As of the 0.5.x branch Bandit supports Phoenix.
-Phoenix applications which use WebSockets for features such as Channels or LiveView require a recent version of Phoenix with Sock support enabled (the PR for this work is [here](https://github.com/phoenixframework/phoenix/pull/4973)).
+As of Bandit 0.5.7, Bandit fully supports Phoenix.
+Phoenix applications which use WebSockets for features such as Channels or LiveView require Phoenix 1.7 or later.

 Using Bandit to host your Phoenix application couldn't be simpler:

 1. Add Bandit as a dependency in your Phoenix application's `mix.exs`:

     ```elixir
-    {:bandit, ">= 0.5.6"}
+    {:bandit, ">= 0.5.7"}
     ```
 2. Add the following to your endpoint configuration in `config/config.exs`: